-1. Monument signs of a maximum height of 10 feet with a maximum gross surface area of 1 square foot for each 3 lineal feet of street frontage up to a Chapter 12: REGULATIONS FOR OIL AND GAS OPERATIONS maximum of 150 square feet per face are permitted.

-- Except that monument signs adjacent to Erie Parkway shall have a maximum height of 6 feet per Subsection 6.2.D.2.a.v. - 2.
-The Planning Commission has the authority to permit an increase in the maximum number of signs.
+- 1. Monument signs of a maximum height of 10 feet with a maximum gross surface area of 1 square foot for each 3 lineal feet of street frontage up to a maximum of 150 square feet per face are permitted. - a.
+Except that monument signs adjacent to Erie Parkway shall have a maximum height of 6 feet per Subsection 6.2.D.2.a.v. - The Planning Commission has the authority to permit an increase in the maximum number of signs.
 Any request for an increase in the maximum allowable height or maximum allowable area of a Development Identification sign must be specifically approved by the Planning Commission as part of a Site Plan review.